- Among Others by Jo Walton

 - Maphead by Ken Jennings (The Map Room)

 - Historical Atlas of Washington and Oregon by Derek Hayes (The Map Room)

-- Personal Geographies: Explorations in Mixed-Media Mapmaking by Jill K. Berry (The Map Room)
+- Personal Geographies by Jill K. Berry (The Map Room)

 Today was the official publication date of Jo Walton’s new novel, Among Others.
 It’s a fantastic book, one of the best I’ve read in a long time.
 It’s about fairies, and magic — and growing up reading science fiction and fantasy.
 That sounds like a dissonant combination, but oh does it ever work.